 - 1. Remove the cover.
-See "Removing the cover" on page 10. - 2.
-If your computer has a CD-ROM drive or DVD-ROM drive, you might need to remove the signal and power cables from the drive. - 3.
-Remove the bay panel from the drive bay by inserting a flat-blade screwdriver at the end and gently prying it loose. - 4.
-Remove the metal shield from the drive bay by inserting a flat-blade screwdriver into one of the slots and gently prying it loose.
+See "Removing the cover" on page 61. - 2.
+If your computer has a CD drive or DVD drive, you might need to remove the signal and power cables from the drive. - 3.
+Remove the bay panel from the drive bay by inserting a flat-blade screwdriver at the end and gently prying it loose.

+4. Remove the metal shield from the drive bay by inserting a flat-blade screwdriver into one of the slots and gently prying it loose.

-- 5. Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD-ROM drive or DVD-ROM drive, set it as a master device. - If it is an additional CD-ROM drive or DVD-ROM drive, set it as a slave device. - If it is an additional hard disk drive, set it as a slave device.
+- 5. Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive, set it as a slave device. - If it is a hard disk drive, set it as a slave device.